Light mode on. Physics cord simulation.

 Follow-ups & reminders

-Overdue invoices appear in the Reminders tab.
-Users tap an invoice to copy a chase message.
-The app first calls a configurable CHASE_ENDPOINT; if unavailable, it uses OpenAI to generate a polite reminder; if that fails, it falls back to a static template.
-Saving an invoice schedules a local notification for the due date via Expo Notifications.
-These reminders reduce the mental load of chasing clients and improve cash flow.
+Overdue invoices surface in the Reminders tab.
+Users tap an invoice to generate a chase message via a configurable endpoint, OpenAI or a static fallback.
+Saving an invoice also schedules a local push notification for the due date, reducing the mental load of chasing clients.